Ajaypathak372/eks-fargate-terraform/README.md

-# Launch and expose Pods on Fargate with AWS EKS Cluster using Terraform
+# Provision AWS EKS Cluster with Fargate and AWS RDS MySQL with Terraform

-Follow the below article to know more about this
+Follow the below article to know the complete setup

 https://levelup.gitconnected.com/serverless-webhosting-with-aws-eks-on-fargate-using-terraform-fcd1d98170c1